textcreationpartnership/A00254/README.md

 ##Content Summary##

 #####Front#####
-Iniunctions giuen by the Reuerend Father in Christ John by Gods prouidence, Bishop of Sarisburie [si

 #####Body#####

+1. Iniunctions giuen by the reuerend father in Christ Iohn, by Gods prouidence, Bishop of Sarisburie. &c.

+    _ ❧For the Cleargie.

+    _ ¶ For the Churchwardens and enquirers, commonly called the sworne men of euery Parish.

 **Types of content**